 Web Services Security

 Q #33) What are the primary security issues of web service?

 Answer: To ensure reliable transactions and secure confidential information, web services require a very high level of security which can be only achieved through the Entrust Secure Transaction Platform.
 Security issues for web services are broadly divided into three sections as described below:

 - Confidentiality: A single web service can have multiple applications and their service path contains a potential weak link at its nodes.
 Whenever messages or say XML requests are sent by the client along with the service path to the server, they must be encrypted.
 Thus, maintaining the confidentiality of communication is a must.

 - Authentication: Authentication is basically performed to verify the identity of the users as well as ensuring that the user using the web service has the right to use or not?
 Authentication is also done to track the user’s activity.
 There are several options that can be considered for this purpose

 - Client certificates

-3) Network Security: This is a serious issue which requires tools to filter web service traffic.
+- Network Security: This is a serious issue that requires tools to filter web service traffic.